 What is occupational health?

-Occupational health services exist to keep staff safe and healthy.
-Horse racing depends on a fit and healthy workforce and working at racing yards, studs and racecourses can be physically and mentally demanding.
+Occupational health is part of Racing Welfare’s award-winning Workforce Wellbeing Programme (WWP) and exists to keep staff safe and healthy.
+Horseracing depends on a fit and healthy workforce and working at racing yards, studs and racecourses can be physically and mentally demanding.
 Consequently, the health of those who keep the show on the road is paramount.
 There are two main areas of occupational health:

-- Implementing workplace procedures to minimise risk of injuries and ill health.
+- Implementing workplace procedures to reduce risk of injuries and ill health.

 - Providing support to staff on sick leave and helping them return to work.